Teaching Statement

 In 2010, I moved to Australia to start my Ph.D. in the field of electrical engineering; in particular, dynamical systems and control.
 This allowed me to get involved more in teaching practical engineering subjects.
 Since electrical engineering is one of the branches that heavily uses mathematics and modeling; I was able to use my knowledge in pure and applied mathematics in the classes I taught.
 Moreover, engineering added a practical flavor and a realistic touch to the way I teach.
 For instance, I used to teach Laplace and Fourier transforms as a purely mathematical transformation.
 However, teaching these subjects form an engineering perspective enriched my knowledge with the practical side of the abstract concepts.

-My first feedback from engineering students was outstanding.
-One student wrote the following statement on my evaluation form, “You are the best teacher and tutor we ever had”.
 This sentence paid off all my efforts in teaching and gave me a glimpse that I am on the right track.

 Later, during my post-doctoral studies at the school of Engineering and Information Technology at UNSW, I shared teaching load and designing the syllabus of different engineering courses including:

-- Introduction to Electrical Engineering,
+- Introduction to Electrical Engineering

-- Vibration and Control,
+- Vibration and Control

-- Design of Electronic Circuits 1,
+- Design of Electronic Circuits 1

-- Design of Electronic Circuits 3.
+- Design of Electronic Circuits 3

 Teaching design engineering courses allowed me to apply mathematics to complex real-world problems.
-It made me realize Leonardo da Vincishs quote, “Mechanics is the paradise of the mathematical sciences because by means of it one comes to the fruits of mathematics”.
+It made me realize Leonardo da Vinci's quote, “Mechanics is the paradise of the mathematical sciences because by means of it one comes to the fruits of mathematics”.

 In addition to that, I was privileged to participate in many professional training courses to enhance my coaching and teaching skills.
 These trainings were conducted by professional trainers and experts to help us develop our teaching skills.
 These courses include: